 In an electric heater, high resistance nichrome wire is used as a coil.
 The coil is wound on grooves made up in ceramic material or china clay.
 When the current flows in the coil, it becomes heated, which is then used to heat cooking vessels.

 In any electrical instrument, due to sudden rise of current, the instrument gets burnt down which sometimes results in fire.
 A conducting wire with low melting point is connected in series with the circuit to avoid this type of accident.
 When the current rises, the wire melts due to excessive heating, thus breaking the electrical circuit.

-For harnessing the heating effect of electric current, the element of appliances are required to have high melting points to retain more heat.
+For harnessing the heating effect of electric current, the element of appliances is required to have high melting points to retain more heat.

-Stay tuned with Byju’s for detailed discussion on the heating effect of electric current, it’s application, electric current and much more with interesting video lectures.
+Stay tuned to BYJU’S for detailed discussion on the heating effect of electric current, it’s application, electric current and much more with interesting video lectures.